Become a Teacher, With Us

 10. Where will I work?
 Will you help me find a job?

-Urban Teachers provides effective new teachers to three high-need cities: Baltimore, Washington, DC, and Dallas/Fort Worth.
+Urban Teachers provides effective new teachers to four high-need cities: Baltimore, Dallas/Fort Worth, Philadelphia* and Washington, DC.

 - In each city, Urban Teachers works with many school districts and charter management organizations that have some of the highest teacher pay in the nation, including pay for performance.
 Participants can make a great living as an effective classroom teacher.
 Because of how our program is built into school models, we are able to offer school placement.